ACRRM has developed an Online Telehealth Module which can be accessed via this site.

-The Australian College of Rural and Remote Medicine (ACRRM) is pleased to announce that both Tele-Derm and Radiology Online is now available to all rural and remote doctors as part of a partnership with the Australian Government Department of Health and Ageing under the Medical Specialist Outreach Assistance Program (MSOAP).
+The Australian College of Rural and Remote Medicine (ACRRM) is pleased to announce that Tele-Derm is now available to all rural and remote doctors as part of a partnership with the Australian Government Department of Health and Ageing under the Rural Health Outreach Fund (RHOF).

 Tele-Derm is an internationally recognised online resource designed primarily for rural doctors interested in obtaining practical advice on the diagnosis and management of skin disease in general practice.